 Imagination - the ability to use one's mind to think up fictitious senarios, characters or circumstances, based or not on facts, in order to entertain or solve real-life problems.
 See also Artist, Creativity and Pony.

 Inspiration – an elusive quality of unknown origins.
 It cannot be beckoned, cannot be forced, cannot be captured.
 Like the wind, you cannot perceive from where it comes, but you will always know when it arrives.
 It can appear at any time, in any place.
 If not utilized upon its arrival, it can vaporize just as instantly and mysteriously as it came.
 Stay alert!

 ISBN – International Standard Book Number.
 A number assigned to published books that identifies the author, publisher and specific form of the published book.
 An e-book version and a standard version of the same book will have 2 different ISBN's.
 See also ISSN.J

 Journeyman Printer – a printer who is exceptionally skilled, knowledgeable and experienced in his craft.

 Joy – a elusive quality that cannot be purchased or captured, and is not dependent on your outward circumstances.
 It is not happiness, which can be shallow, subjective, and fleeting.
 You can be suffering mightily in this life, and still be filled with joy.
 Joy is the direct result and consequence of being in a personal relationship with your Creator and being and doing on this planet what your Creator designed you to be and do, thus fulfilling your destiny.
+To see a demonstration of joy in action, click here.
 See also Client.

 JPG or JPEG – a digital file format containing raster images, JPG's are especially useful for web graphics, because the files are smaller which means web images will load faster.
 Most photo files from digital cameras are JPG.